 Hawke falters, torn between natural shamelessness and the fact that sometimes a man just needs his privacy, and Anders coughs delicately.

-"You can only squat for so long before someone decides they want their house back," he says.
+"You can only squat for so long before someone decides they might want their house back," he says.

 "Ship captains, too," she parries.
 "You're damn lucky I didn't space you two the second I caught you."
 Above her smirk her eyes are hard for a moment, the same captain they saw blast through the engineering door with two pistols blazing, but then she chuckles, deep and sultry.
 "The least you could do is give me some details."